sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 npx sv create --template addon [path]
 ```

-The project has a `README.md` and `CONTRIBUTING.md` to guide you along.
+The newly created project will have a `README.md` and `CONTRIBUTING.md` to guide you along.

 ## Project structure